My Universe Tour

-In support of their second studio album, My Universe, the Shires embarked on a seventeen-date UK tour in November and December 2016.
+In support of their second studio album, My Universe, the English country music duo the Shires embarked on a seventeen-date UK tour in November and December 2016.
 In December 2016, the duo announced a second leg of the tour for the spring of 2017.

 Set list

 The following is the set list is of the 11 December show in London at O2 Shepherd's Bush Empire and represents the set list for the first leg of the tour: